hapify/hapify/docs/index.md

   Vue.js
 ```

-After this, you can add another boilerplate:
+Next, you can add another boilerplate:

 ```
 ?
 Choose a project New one